ResetSmith/ResetSmith.github.io/content/posts/monitoring/prom_install/index.md

 ## Installing Node Exporter

-Node Exporter is one of the many premande exporters available for Prometheus.
+[Node Exporter](https://github.com/prometheus/node_exporter) is one of the many premade exporters available for Prometheus.
 Node Exporter is a hardware and OS metrics tool for Linux, that uses 'collectors' to pull metrics from it's host machine and then make them available for a scrapper to come along and pull.
+Node Exporter will typically be installed on a host machine that you would want to monitor, we'll be installing it on the same machine we installed Prometheus on in this example.
+Installing Node Exporter on a remote machine will be covered in a future article.

 ### create folder for exporter apps
 ```